 There are a total of twenty-three vertebral discs in the spinal column.
 Specific problems with any of these discs may prompt unique symptoms, including pain that originates in the disc itself and/or pain that is related to the disc pressing on a nearby nerve.

-Discs are actually composed of two parts: a tough outer portion and a soft inner core, and the configuration has been likened to that of a jelly doughnut (see a healthy disc with Figure 1).
+Discs are actually composed of two parts: a tough outer portion and a soft inner core, and the configuration has been likened to that of a jelly doughnut.

-- The outer portion of the disc (annulus fibrosus) is the tough circular exterior composed of concentric sheets of collagen fibers (lamellae) that surround the inner core.
+- Annulus Fibrosus.
+The outer portion of the disc (annulus fibrosus) is the tough circular exterior composed of concentric sheets of collagen fibers (lamellae) that surround the inner core.

-- The inner core (nucleus pulposus) contains a loose network of fibers suspended in a mucoprotein gel.
+- Nucleus Pulposus.
+The inner core (nucleus pulposus) contains a loose network of fibers suspended in a mucoprotein gel.

 The annular fibers hydraulically seal the gelatinous nucleus and evenly distribute pressure and force imposed on the structure.

-The outer portion and inner core of the spinal disc fit together like two concentric cylinders and are interconnected by cartilagenous end-plates that firmly attach the disc to the vertebrae above and below.
+The outer portion and inner core of the spinal disc fit together like two concentric cylinders.
+The outer portion of the disc has cartilagenous end-plates that firmly attach the disc to the vertebrae above and below.